NycuR0/Apollo/README.md

 # Apollo - Stable (PHP7)
 Apollo is a Minecraft: PE Server Software with an improved Generator and a lot more features.

-Note: You may **not** copy our generator , updater without NycuRO's permission.
-Other than that, everything is open-source and may be edited.
+Note:

+Apollo is for all.
+Anyone can copy-paste generator and other features.
+Apollo is more abandonate,but have epic generator in creations :)
+Thanks all and : @caspervanneck @salmonger @aericio

 **TravisCI Build Status: Master Branch** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=master)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")